JohnathonNow/JohnathonNow/README.md

 I lived in [Stanford Hall](http://www3.nd.edu/~stanford/) (<s>pictured above</s><i> well, it would be if GitHub supported it, but for that you'll have to go to <a href="https://www.johnwesthoff.com/about/">my personal site's readme</a></i>).
 I once served as the <s>mascot</s> secretary for the [Notre Dame Linux Users Group](http://ndlug.org/), and they're the ones who started calling me Jeffrey.
-After graduating from Notre Dame, I <s>spent the summer running around chanting "37-0" until the Michigan season opener</s><sup>1</sup> started my PhD studies at NYU.

-When I'm not writing code, I tend to my diverse hobbies.
-I like video games, and I play a wide variety of them when I have the time.
-Recently, I've also taken on 3D printing, and I haven't yet burnt down my house.
-Throughout quarantine, I've been doing a lot of woodworking, and have learned about a dozen ways not to make a cup out of wood<sup>2</sup>.

-On October 1st, 2020, I married my wife [breezy](http://bashfulbytes.com/).

-In the summer of 2021, I moved across the country from Hadley, Massachusetts to Redding, California.
+On October 1st, 2020, I married my wife [breezy](http://bashfulbytes.com/), and three quarters of a year later we moved across the country from Hadley, Massachusetts to Redding, California.
-At the same time, I took a leave of absence from my studies at NYU, and became a software engineer at Optum.
+At the same time, I left my PhD program at NYU, and became a software engineer at Optum.

-<sup>1</sup>Considering Notre Dame would lose to Michigan 14-45 the following year and then proceed to not play them for 14 years, *oof*.
-<sup>2</sup>I did eventually succeed in making a wooden cup - it leaks slowly, but looks *great*!
+My website is probably a good place to keep up with what I've been working on non-professionally.
+I like doing random, um, not good things, to counter balance the good things I do at my real job.
+By not good I don't mean evil or bad, but instead like, not useful.
+Oh, I guess almost all of the projects there have repos hosted here...